DerGuru/The-Resonant/New Chapters/Part4/P4-13_The_Proposal.md

 "I hoped," Jason admitted, sliding the ring onto her finger.
 "But hope and certainty are different things."

 "Fair point."
-She studied the ring—simple, elegant, practical.
+She studied the ring - simple, elegant, practical.
 "It's perfect.
 You're perfect.
 Well, mostly perfect.
-You leave your socks everywhere and you're terrible at remembering to eat when you're focused on teaching and—"
+You leave your socks everywhere and you're terrible at remembering to eat when you're focused on teaching and - "

 He kissed her.
 She laughed against his lips, wrapping her arms around his neck.